mvolkmann/blog/src/swift.md

 var message: String? // optional type

-// Tests for a value AND unwraps into another variable if not nil. if let msg = message {
+// Tests for a value AND unwraps into another variable if not nil.
+// It then executes a block of code depending on whether the value was nil. if let msg = message {
     print(msg) // doesn't print
 } else {